Subject of a Report Information

 - Identity of the parties involved in the alleged incident

 - Approximate time(s) of the alleged policy violation(s)

 - Brief description of allegation(s)

-This letter will also invite you to a meeting with the Title IX Coordinator to discuss the investigative process and resources available to you..
+This letter will also inform you whether this process is proceeding as a Title IX complaint or as a non-Title IX sexual misconduct complaint.
+The letter will also provide some information about procedural protections available to you and invite you to a meeting with the Title IX Coordinator to discuss the investigative process and resources available to you.

 Who determines the outcome of the student investigation and hearing process?